jaxdem.system#

 step_count: Array#

-Counts the number of steps that have been performed.
+Number of integration steps that have been performed.

 Factory method to create a System instance with specified components.